Full of opportunities, from substantive work to clear pathways for progression, the future at this truly global outfit looks Bright.

 Summer associate profile:

 We recruit motivated, energetic and personable individuals with whom we will enjoy practicing law.
-Candidates should have high academic achievements, maturity and initiative.
-We also value other indicators of likely success at Norton Rose Fulbright, such as demonstrated leadership skills and an entrepreneurial outlook.
+Candidates should demonstrate high academic achievements, maturity and initiative.
+We also value other indicators of likely success at Norton Rose Fulbright.
+You will do real work for real clients.

 Summer program components: